ROCKSTAR2307/UserDirectory---FrontEND/README.md

 4.  **Bulk Actions:** Select multiple users and perform actions like deletion.
 5.  **Import Data:** Import user data from a file to populate the directory.

-## 📸 Screenshots

-(Add screenshots of the application here to showcase its features and UI)

 ## 🤝 Contributing

 Contributions are welcome!
 Please follow these steps: